threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/actions.md

 All actions require multiple `communicate()` calls to complete.

 In this example, we'll tell the Wheelchair Replicant to move 2 meters forward.
 We'll also add a [camera](../core_concepts/add_ons.md) to the scene and enable [image capture](../core_concepts/images.md).
-Note that this example is *not* an optimal way to use a Replicant and that subsequent examples will fix some naïve assumptions we're making.
+Note that this example is *not* an optimal way to use a Wheelchair Replicant and that subsequent examples will fix some naïve assumptions we're making.

 ```python
 from tdw.controller import Controller